Storing Personal Data in the Cloud – Encryption as a Solution

 As you all probably know, our product Boxcryptor is a German software solution.
 Many of our customers – especially German business customers – ask us about the privacy of their data in the cloud, especially when they use foreign cloud solutions, such as Dropbox, or Google Drive.
 The main question is: Does encrypted data still count as personal data?
 If yes, businesses have to be very careful with storing that data in the cloud.
 If no, they can store the encrypted data in the cloud without having to fear legal repercussions.

 German privacy law is very strict.
 Therefore, businesses which use the cloud are right to inform themselves about this topic.
 But even if your country is less restrictive with the handling of personal data, this might be of interest for you.
-If you work for a company dealing with data of European citizens, this is relevant for you, too, since the new General Data Protection Regulation does not only affect European companies, but all companies that deal with personal data of European citizens.
+If you work for a company dealing with data of European citizens, this is relevant for you, too, since the General Data Protection Regulation (GDPR) does not only affect European companies, but all companies that deal with personal data of European citizens.
 Therefore, we want to discuss this topic and provide our viewpoint on this issue.

 What is the BDSG?

 The “Bundesdatenschutzgesetz” (BDSG) is the German Federal data protection act that regulates the handling of all personal data that is processed in information- and communication systems.
 It applies to all public bodies and authorities, as well as to non-public agencies, such as companies, associations and individual persons (doctors, lawyers, architects, and so forth) that process, or use personal data.
 It does not apply when the data is only processed for personal or family-related purposes.
+Shortly after the GDPR of the European Union was coming into effect, in May 2018, the German BDSG was updated (BDSG-neu), in order to meet the new data protection requirements of the European directive.

 What is Personal Data?